quantaosun/labodock_binder/README.md

 A slot (called a “pod”) is reserved on one of the cloud machines.
 This takes 1-2 seconds.
-Binder looks to see if a Docker image exists for that repository If it doesn’t, Binder must first build the image for that repo using repo2docker (this takes time) Binder looks for a built image on the machine the user will use If it isn’t on the machine, Binder must first pull the image onto that machine (this takes time) Binder launches the user’s session.
+Binder looks to see if a Docker image exists for that repository If it doesn’t, Binder must first build the image for that repo using repo2docker (this takes time) The binder looks for a built image on the machine the user will use If it isn’t on the machine, Binder must first pull the image onto that machine (this takes time) Binder launches the user’s session.
 This includes: a small amount of time to start the “init pods to limit network access”,